proz92/RAG-with-watsonx-HAP-Guardrails/README.md

 ![The banner reproducing a technological skyline of a futuristic business distric governed by Artificial Intelligence](./images/pb67-Banner.png)

-# Streamlining RAG (Retrieval-Augmented Generation) System Implementation with Watsonx Services
+# Building RAG Systems with Watsonx for Streamlined News Summarization

 For years, websites like CNN Lite and other feed-based services (e.g., RSS feeds) have been popular playgrounds for showcasing technologies related to application integration and data extraction.
 News services, in particular, with their consistent flow of well-structured information, have proven to be valuable resources for demonstrating these capabilities.
 With the advent of Generative AI, the story takes a new turn.
 We're no longer just focused on data extraction and maybe visualization on mobile applications in a more or less formatted fashion; we're looking to leverage extracted information to generate insights and informative summaries.
 This article showcases how Watsonx services can seamlessly integrate with data available on various sites or feeds to extract information and utilize it within a **Retrieval-Augmented Generation (RAG)** system.
+RAG systems have applications in various domains, such as customer service chatbots, information retrieval systems, and more.

 # What is RAG?